Argentine midterm primary tests Fernandez popularity

 | BUENOS AIRES

-BUENOS AIRES Argentine President Cristina Fernandez faced a tough midterm primary election test on Sunday, with exit polls showing headwinds to any effort by her allies to pass a constitutional amendment allowing her to run for a third term in 2015.
+BUENOS AIRES Argentine President Cristina Fernandez faces a midterm primary election test on Sunday that will show whether she has enough popular support to push for a constitutional change allowing her to run for a third term in 2015.

 Candidates for October legislative elections are being chosen.
 With no competition among candidates on the lists offered by most parties, and with voters allowed to split the ticket among their choices for the Chamber of Deputies and Senate, Sunday's vote serves as a mega-opinion poll on Fernandez's heavy-handed trade and economic policies.

-An over-valued currency, protectionist trade policies, ever-tightening foreign exchange controls and Fernandez's decision to nationalize Argentina's private pension system and top oil company YPF have upset investors and trade partners.

-Argentina's bond investors and those interested in its vast farm and shale oil resources watched the primary for signs that voters may be tiring of Fernandez's approach and are ready for a market-friendly leader in 2015.
+Argentina's bond investors and those interested in its vast farm and shale oil resources are watching the primary for signs that voters may be tiring of Fernandez's approach and ready for a market-friendly leader in 2015.

-The first indication, according to an exit poll, showed that the list sponsored by opposition leader Sergio Massa won in the vote-heavy province of Buenos Aires, several local television channels said without providing more details of the poll.

-Mayor of the affluent Buenos Aires suburb of Tigre, Massa headed his party's list of candidates for the Chamber of Deputies and is seen as a likely market-friendly presidential candidate.
-Forty percent of Argentina's electorate lives in Buenos Aires.

 Fernandez, 60, says she is not thinking about a possible third term, but talk persists that her congressional allies want the constitution changed to allow her to run again.